PixxxeL/regular-gulpfile/README.md

 ## To Do

 * Create Linux script
-* Add includes to sass and scripts to base.jade
+* Add scripts to base.jade
+* Add compress and concatenation of CSS and JS files